Kurokesu/imx462-mipi-nvidia/README.md

 sudo ./setup.sh
 ```

-Use Jetson-IO tool to configure 24pin CSI connector:
+Use the Jetson-IO tool to configure the 24-pin CSI connector:

 ```bash
 sudo /opt/nvidia/jetson-io/jetson-io.py